eiflow3/crawl4ai-installation/docs/routes/users.md

   ```

 - **`POST /users`**
   - Creates a new user.
+If a user with the same number already exists, the existing user document will be returned.
   - Request Body: `User`
   - Response Model: `User`